 The Issues to Action series (formerly Campus Conversations) provide students, faculty, and staff an opportunity to become more engaged around the issues they care about, through meaningful conversations, resource sharing, and the creation of next steps towards meaningful action.

 Co-hosted by the Center for Student Diversity and the Office of Civic Engagement & Social Responsibility

 RIGGED: The Voter Suppression Playbook is an award-winning documentary that exposes the nefarious tactics used to suppress the vote and serves to spark discussion on the actions needed to protect our democracy.
 Shot principally during the 2016 election, the film tracks a systematic, decade-long effort to reverse the impact of the growing demographic tide of non-white and younger voters who helped elect President Barack Obama in 2008.
 It details a variety of voter suppression “plays,” or tactics, ranging from the purging of voting rolls and passing of new, restrictive voter ID laws to gerrymandering and voter intimidation.
 The film includes revealing interviews detailing how the voter suppression game is played as well as cogent insights from leading voting rights advocates and law professors.
 It is narrated by Tony & Emmy award-winning actor, Jeffrey Wright.

 The virtual screening will be followed by a panel and Q&A.

-The Office of Civic Engagement & Leadership is looking for faculty and staff members who are interested in engaging students, faculty, and staff in a discussion about a topic they are passionate about.
-If you are interested in facilitating a New York Times Talk or have any questions about facilitating a talk please contact Kevin Albano, Coordinator for Civic Engagement at kalbano AT_TOWSON.
-Past topics have ranged from health care reform to gay marriage, immigration to climate change.
+The Office of Civic Engagement & Social Responsibility actively looks for student leaders, faculty and staff who are interested in engaging the campus community in a discussion about a topic they are passionate about.
+If you are interested in facilitating a New York Times Talk or Issues to Action event, or have any questions about facilitating any of these, please contact civicengagement AT_TOWSON.